Sub-Module 1.1: Introduction & Basic Images

 We should see the same results as the local binary.
 But these can be useful to reduce the dependency on host customization.

-Go head and stop the webserver.
+Go ahead and stop the webserver.

 podman stop webserver